 As demonstrated earlier, the BOTA LPOE sits on approximately 28 acres of fully developed property surrounded on three sides by an extensive highway system.
 The port is bordered to the north by East Paisano Drive/U.S. Highway 62 East, a busy two-way street, U.S. Highway 54/Patriot Highway borders the port to the east, Delta Drive/Loop 375 borders it to the south, and Interstate Highway (I) 110 is on the northwest side of the port which is a connector to I-10 and is the primary entry and exit from the port.
 The LPOE is landlocked on all four (4) sides.
 The Chamizal National Memorial that borders the site to the west is also highly disturbed and of an urbanized/developed nature.
 The Memorial consists only of ornamental grasses and sparse trees that are maintained on a regular basis.
-Figure 1-5 shows an example of the prevailing vegetation at the Memorial.
-The area is not considered to be ecologically important, but it does provide suitable habitat to some common local wildlife species including possibly some migratory birds.
+Figure 1-5 shows an example of the provide suitable habitat to some common local wildlife species including possibly some migratory birds.
 The area to the east of the port, across Highway 54, is also largely developed, previously disturbed and devoid of vegetation/suitable habitat.